TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/OptionSplit/Index.rst

    lib.marray = HMENU
    lib.marray {
        special = directory
-       # enter a page with at least 9 visible subpages!
+       # enter the uid of a page with at least 20 visible subpages!
        special.value = 2
        maxItems = 999